 Another way to check for overexposure during LCD monitor playback is with a feature called Highlight Alert.
 When active, this alert causes all portions of the frame on the verge of overexposing to blink on and off.
 This is an optional feature that can be enabled or disabled on the Playback menu of most of our EOS digital models; with EOS Digital Rebel models, it’s displayed whenever the histogram is on-screen during Playback.

 If you plan to shoot outdoors in the cold for an extended period of time, please consider the following precautions to ensure the safety and functionality of your camera equipment:

 - Cold batteries die faster, especially in temperatures below the freezing point, so keep your batteries warm.
-Carry them close to your body/in pockets/under clothes.
-Also, bring spares and keep those warm in your pockets until ready for use.
+Keep the camera relatively warm, and when possible, resist the temptation to leave it or your camera bag in cold places like the trunk of a car or unheated areas of a building for long periods of time.
+Also, bring spare batteries, fully-charged, and keep those warm in your pockets until ready for use

 - Give your camera equipment time to acclimate when going from cold to warm temperatures.
 Otherwise, you risk condensation build-up, which can damage lenses as well as internal digital camera components.
 Gradually introduce it to warmer temperatures.
 One example would be to gently warm equipment using a car’s heater — not too much, however! — after cold-weather shooting, prior to bringing the gear into a heated building.

 - Another trick to prevent condensation build-up when moving from cold to warm temperatures is to seal your camera in an airtight plastic bag (such as a Ziplock).
 Seal the camera completely inside of the bag BEFORE moving indoors, and condensation should form on the bag rather than the camera.
 Leave the camera inside the bag until it's had a chance to fully warm up to room temperature.